Quick Answer

 The following example is illustrative.
 It describes a typical filing flow and does not predict any individual outcome.

-An Ottawa-area child with insulin-dependent Type 1 diabetes was certified by his endocrinologist for the life-sustaining therapy route.
-Part B documented more than 14 hours per week of insulin administration, glucose monitoring, and carbohydrate counting, with caregiver time included because the child is under 14.
 The endocrinologist attached a weekly therapy log showing actual recorded time across each component.
 The Notice of Determination arrived 8 weeks after submission, approving the DTC retroactive to the year of diagnosis.
 The child supplement applied automatically and the Child Disability Benefit began with the next Canada Child Benefit payment.

 Documentation That Works for Type 1 diabetes Part B

-What worked in this Part B: an attached weekly therapy log meeting the 14-hour threshold explicitly, plus reference to the regulation allowing caregiver time for children under 14.
-Type 1 diabetes claims that include the therapy log and meet the hour threshold are among the highest-approval cases in the CRA system.
+Type 1 diabetes claims that include a detailed therapy log and meet the hour threshold often have clearer documentation because the evidence can be tied directly to CRA's 14-hour rule.
 See our cumulative effects rule guide for the technical framework CRA reviewers apply, and our DTC denied appeal guide if a previous application was rejected.

 Frequently Asked Questions